 Note that once you start to faire la bise with someone, you do it every time you see them.
 Not just once or now and then when you feel like it.
 It’s obligatory!
 More on la bise here.

 Time to adapt.
 Just kiss me already.

-So bam, there’s your lesson on French culture for the day.
+So bam, there’s your lesson on French culture for the day and all about hugging in French and France.
 Don’t hug.
 Faire la bise.
 And everyone will live happily ever after.

 What’s your experience been with hugging in France and bisous?